|Nutritional Guidelines (per serving)|

 Rotisserie chickens are a wonderful way to get cooked chicken with no effort.
 They are sold at most large supermarkets.
 Remove the skin and bones and cube the meat; this is easier to do if the chicken is still warm.
 Let it stand until it's cool enough to handle because these chickens are sold piping hot.
 Each chicken should yield about 3 cups of cubed meat.

-Purchased alfredo sauce is one of the best convenience foods on the market.
-The sauce is basically a white sauce and is creamy and smooth.
-You can buy this sauce plain, or flavored, such as roasted garlic or cheese.
-Or you can make your own white sauce; use 4 cups of milk to yield enough sauce for this recipe.
+Alfredo sauce is a creamy and smooth white sauce.
+You can buy it plain, or with added flavors like roasted garlic or cheese.
+If you're a little more ambitious, you can make your own white sauce; use 4 cups of milk to yield enough sauce for this recipe.

 You can make this casserole ahead of time; prepare it, pour it into the baking dish, then cover and chill in the refrigerator up to 3 days.
 Let the dish stand at room temperature for about 20 minutes, then bake it, adding about 10 minutes to the baking time.
 The casserole should be browned on top and bubbly around the edges; then it's ready to eat.